 OUR 2024-2025 SEASON

-Thursdays, Fridays, and Saturdays at 8:00 PM
+Saturdays at 3:00 PM and 8:00 PM

 Sundays at 2:00 PM

-IN SEARCH OF THE MOTHMAN, by Amber Palmer
+IN SEARCH OF THE MOTHMAN by Amber Palmer

 Two young sisters navigate life, family, and sisterhood after an unexpected tragedy strikes their hometown.
 Emily is just trying to make it through her senior year and get into music school, while Jordan moves across the country to West Virginia to “search for The Mothman.”
 Through honesty and humor, the sisters grapple with their trauma and what lives they want to lead in the aftermath.
 Directed by Shelby R. Seeley.